SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/02-Problem-03.md

 - A string, representing consumables: "**Drink**", "**Popcorn**" or "**Menu**"

-- A number, representing the number of tickets: Int in the range \[1… 30\]
+- A number, representing the number of tickets: Int in the range \[1..30\]

 ## Output

-Print one line on the console:
+Print one line to the console:
 "**Your bill is** \{**total price**\}$"

-* The price must be formatted to the second digit after the decimal point.
+* The price must be formatted to the second digit after the decimal point

 ## Example
 | **Input** | **Output** |